rokobo/From-Nand-gates-to-Tetris-implementation/README.md

 ## 4 - Machine language programs

-In this part, we used Assembly to create two programs that will run eventually run on the Hack computer:
+In this part, two programs that will eventually run on the Hack computer were created, in order to start learning the Hack Assembly language:

 + `Mult.asm` - Multiplies `RAM[0]` and `RAM[1]` and stores the result in `RAM[2]`.
 + `Fill.asm` - Runs an infinite loop that listens to the keyboard input.
 When a key is pressed (any key), the program blackens the screen and should remain fully black as long as the key is pressed.
 When no key is pressed, the program clears the screen.
 The screen should remain fully clear as long as no key is pressed.

 ## 5 - Computer architecture

-In this part, the following memory chips were implemented to complete the construction of the Hack computer:
+In this part, the Hack computer architecture is finalized through the following chips:

 + `Memory.hdl` - Entire RAM address space for the computer (`RAM16K`, Keyboard and Screen).
 + `CPU.hdl` - The Hack CPU.
 + `Computer.hdl` - The Hack computer platform.

-Additionally, the followig programs can be used to test the Hack computer:
+Additionally, the followig programs were used to test the Hack computer:

 + `Add.hack` - Adds up the two constants 2 and 3 and writes the result in `RAM[0]`.
 + `Max.hack` - Computes the maximum of `RAM[0]` and `RAM[1]` and writes the result in `RAM[2]`.